profclems/glab/README.md

   ```

 ## Learn More
-  Use "glab <command> <subcommand> --help" for more information about a command.
+  Use "glab <command> --help" for more information about a command.
   Read the manual at https://glab.clementsam.tech

 ## Free